 What do the greatest athletes of all time have in common?
 Bet you could find a hundred different answers to that question, but I guess one of ours would be “the greatest sneakers of all time”!
 From Pele to Michael Jordan; Andre Agassi to Roger Federer, the top brands and the top sports champions have worked together in a partnership that has changed how sneakers are made- and how we think about them.
-Think about how some things go hand-in-hand, online casinos – www.newzealandcasinos.co.nz and real entertainment – a match made in heaven.
+Think about how some things go hand-in-hand: online sports betting casinos, the most successful athletes, and the brands they wear – a match made in heaven.

-This site looks at that association, the history of this powerful connection, and why both athletes and brands benefit!
+This site looks at that association, the history of this powerful connection, and why athletes and sports bettors, as well as the brands, benefit!

-Of course we think of this as a modern phenomenon, but the link between athletes and branded footwear goes way back.
+Of course we think of this as a modern phenomenon, but the link between athletes, branded footwear, and sports betting goes way back.
 In 1949 the Pro-Keds were produced as a sneaker targeted at professional basketball players, and in 1952 George Mikan was signed up to promote them.
-By 1953 his entire Lakers team was kitted out in Pro-Keds and their success over the next eight years- winning six championships- definitely helped promote Pro-Keds reputation.
+By 1953 his entire LA Lakers team was kitted out in Pro-Keds and their success over the next eight years- winning six championships- definitely helped promote Pro-Keds’ reputation.
+The LA Lakers are arguably the most successful franchise in the NBA and hold a record for the longest winning streak of 33 straight games, making them a hot commodity for investors and sports betting enthusiasts.

 It’s a partnership that has grown over the years.
 Throughout the nineties the trend for athletic endorsement of brand grew as both company and sports person realised the benefits of their partnership.
 In 1992 Hall of Famer Deion Sanders– who has the distinction of being the only athlete to ever play in both a World Series and a Super Bowl- was signed to Nike, and had his own line; the Diamond Turf.